Sioux Falls mayor votes down mask mandate as South Dakota’s covid-19 numbers rise

 Just days before that emotional plea, TenHaken had co-signed a letter with 15 other mayors of South Dakota cities where they asked state residents to wear a mask when social distancing is not possible, among other standard covid-19 mitigation recommendations, the local paper reported.

 Despite his pleas that city residents wear a mask, TenHaken has maintained that he remains skeptical of mask ordinances.
 He has previously said a mask mandate would have a limited effective on hospitalizations.
-He has also said that enforcing such a mandate would it be difficult for the police, noting that he would not ask police officers to enforce it.
+He has also said enforcing such a mandate would be difficult for the police, noting he would not ask police officers to enforce it.

 Because of this, his decision to vote down a mask mandate on Tuesday evening was not a surprise.
-TenHaken was aware that he could be put “in the hot seat” on Tuesday, adding that if the decision end up coming down to him, he would vote against it, the Argus Leader reported.
+TenHaken was aware he could be put “in the hot seat” on Tuesday, adding if the decision end up coming down to him, he would vote against it, the Argus Leader reported.

 On Tuesday, the Sioux Falls City Council considered an emergency ordinance proposed by councilman Curt Soehl, which would have required residents to wear a mask in “indoor public places where 6-foot social distancing cannot be achieved or maintained.”
 The rule would have included bars, restaurants and gyms, among others.